NZ First Foundation case: Accused pair not guilty of donations fraud

 The judge said the identities of the accused were "less important" than the role they played and "open justice largely has been met" in the case.

-The pair were charged just before the 2020 general election and denied two charges each of obtaining by deception for what the SFO alleged was a fraudulent scheme to conceal nearly $750,000 in NZ First donations.
+The pair were charged just before the 2020 general election and each denied two charges of obtaining by deception for what the SFO alleged was a fraudulent scheme to conceal nearly $750,000 in NZ First donations.

+"I am not satisfied beyond reasonable doubt [the defendants] 'retained control' of the money against a better claim to it," Justice Jagose said in today's decision.

 During the trial, lawyers for the SFO alleged — over a more than four-year period to early 2020 — some 40 donors believed their donations were going directly to the NZ First, many of whom were supporters of leader Winston Peters.